segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Data is not sent to Google

+In order for data to be sent downstream to Google Analytics, check your mappings to ensure that:
-Ensure that the **setConfigurationFields** mapping is enabled and at least one other mapping has been configured and enabled in the destination mappings for an event you want to send to Google Analytics.
-If no mappings are enabled, the destination does not send events.
+1. The **setConfigurationFields** mapping is enabled in your mappings
+2. You've added at least one other event mapping for an event you want to send to Google Analytics.

+The **setConfigurationFields** mapping is required in order for data to be sent downstream.
+If no other mappings are enabled, the destination does not send events.

 ### Tracking UTM Parameters